1964 San Diego Chargers season: Week 5: at Boston Patriots

-Hadl came off the bench to lead San Diego past the previously-undefeated Patriots.
+Hadl came off the bench to lead San Diego past the previously undefeated Patriots.
 Hadl was introduced after Rote's 1st-quarter interception led to a Boston field goal; on his first drive, the Chargers went 62 yards before settling for a field goal by new kicker Herb Travenio.
-Hadl gained 22 yards on a Quarterback keeper early in the next drive, then completed passes of 11, 17 and 16 yards before finding Alworth in the back of the end zone on 3rd and goal from the 2.
+Hadl gained 22 yards on a quarterback keeper early in the next drive, then completed passes of 11, 17 and 16 yards before finding Alworth in the back of the end zone on 3rd and goal from the 2-yard line.
 Westmoreland thwarted the Patriots with an end zone interception, and it remained 10–3 at halftime.

-Despite kicking off, San Diego extended their lead three plays into the second half: Allen recovered a fumble on the Boston 27, Lowe shaped to pass before cutting up the middle for 12 yards, and Norton pulled in a 15-yard touchdown.
+Despite kicking off, San Diego extended their lead three plays into the second half: Allen recovered a fumble on the Boston 27-yard line, Lowe shaped to pass before cutting up the middle for 12 yards, and Norton pulled in a 15-yard touchdown.
 Travenio missed the extra point, and Boston converted three third downs while responding with a 13-play, 68-yard touchdown drive.
 Later, San Diego went 93 yards in 9 plays to extend their lead - Lowe had an 18-yard reception and a 23-yard carry on consecutive plays before Alworth took a quick pass in the right flat, wrong-footed his marker and scored from 13 yards out.
 The Patriots again responded with a touchdown, reducing their deficit to six points with 12:45 still to play.
-Following an exchange of punts, San Diego ran the clock down on a 12-play drive from their own 17 to the Boston 14, but Lowe fumbled the ball and the Patriots recovered.
+Following an exchange of punts, San Diego ran the clock down on a 12-play drive from their own 17-yard line to the Boston 14-yard line, but Lowe fumbled the ball and the Patriots recovered.
 Charlie McNeil's interception and 13-yard return gave his offense another chance, and Travenio kicked the clincher from 17 yards out with only 1:11 to play.

 Hadl was 17 of 29 for 228 yards, three touchdowns and no interceptions, and Alworth caught 8 passes for 124 yards and two touchdowns.